joeyPrimo/hello-world/README.md

 Hello,

 My name is Joe.
-I'm a professional graphic designer and motion graphics animator.
-I just went through a web development cert program at my local technical college.
-I've really found a love for development and programing.
-I'm looking to continue to develop my skills as well as expend into new areas.
+I'm a professional graphic/motion graphics designer.
+I've been both teaching myself, and taking classes on front end web development for a couple years.
+My goal is to become a React developer.